-A test scheme for the approval of silage additives for big bales was already presented at the 15th International Silage Conference in Madison (Pauly and Rubenschuh 2009).
-In 2010 and 2011 trials were carried out in Germany, Sweden and Switzerland with the main goal to compare laboratory silos (1.5 Liter) with round bales (Wyss et al. 2012).
-In 2010 round bale trials with identical protocols were conducted in Germany, Sweden and Switzerland to compare the effect of two additives against an untreated control.
-The inoculant contained the strains L. plantarum, L. rhamnosus, P. pentosaceus, L. buchneri and L. brevis and was applied at a rate of 1 g per tonne, respectively 100.000 cfu/g FM.
-The product was diluted with water and the application rate was 4 litres / tonne FM.
-The chemical product contained hexamine, sodium nitrite, sodium benzoate and sodium propionate and was applied undiluted at a rate of 4 litres / tonne FM.
-The applied dosage of the inoculant amounted 118, 148 and 108% and for the chemical product 131, 138 and 103% of the targeted doses in Germany, Sweden and Switzerland, respectively.
-This showed us that the application of silage additives in round bales, especially sticking to the target rate, was not easy and required skill and experience.
+FIGURE 6 Fermentation acids of the silages from Switzerland CH made from the same herbage (Herbage: DM 37.1%, crude protein 128 g/kg DM, crude fibre 290 g/kg DM, WSC 98 g/kg DM) and of the silages from Sweden S made from the same herbage (Herbage: DM 40.6%, crude protein 147 g/kg DM, crude fibre 231 g/kg DM, WSC 167 g/kg DM (Wyss et al., 2012).DM: dry matter content, WSC: water soluble carbohydrates applied at a rate of 1 g per tonne, respectively, 100.000 cfu/g FM.
+The product was diluted with water and the application rate was 4 L/tonne FM.
+The chemical product contained hexamine, sodium nitrite, sodium benzoate and sodium propionate and was applied undiluted at a rate of 4 L/tonne FM.
+The applied dosage of the inoculant amounted 118%, 148% and 108% and for the chemical product 131%, 138% and 103% of the targeted doses in Germany, Sweden and Switzerland respectively.
+This showed us that the application of silage additives in round bales, especially sticking to the target rate, was not easy and required skill and experience (Figure 6).

 In 2011, the study was repeated in Germany and Switzerland but with a slightly modified protocol.
-The DM contents were 37 and 41% in Germany and Switzerland, respectively.
-This time the applied rate for the inoculant amounted to 67 and 113%, respectively.
-In addition a part of the laboratory silos and round bales were exposed to an air stress treatment.
-In laboratory silos two 6 mm holes were opened for 24 h (stress 1) one week before silos were sampled.
-In bales four holes (diameter 20 mm) were made and closed again (taped) after 24 h (stress 2).
-For another air stress variant 20 holes were made with a nail (diameter 2 mm) and holes were not sealed until bales were sampled seven days later.
+The DM contents were 37% and 41% in Germany and Switzerland respectively.
+This time the applied rate for the inoculant amounted to 67% and 113% respectively.
+In addition, a part of the laboratory silos and round bales were exposed to an air stress treatment.
+In laboratory silos two 6 mm holes were opened for 24 hr (stress 1) 1 week before silos were sampled.
+In bales, four holes (diameter 20 mm) were made and closed again (taped) after 24 hr (stress 2).
+For another air stress variant 20 holes were made with a nail (diameter 2 mm) and holes were not sealed until bales were sampled 7 days later (Figure 7).

 In general, the silages from the laboratory silos and round bales had a good fermentation quality.
 The fermentation was more intensive and the pH was lower in small scale laboratory silos in comparison to round bale silages.
-The acid profiles of the silages from Sweden and Switzerland (Fig. 5 and 6) show similar responses to the additive treatments and bales versus lab silos.
-As expected acid formation was larger in the wetter Swiss than drier German forages.
+The acid profiles of the silages from Sweden and Switzerland (Figure 6) show similar responses to the additive treatments and bales versus laboratory silos.
+As expected, acid formation was larger in the wetter Swiss than drier German forages.
 The more intensive fermentation in the laboratory silos can be partly explained by the different length of cut of forages.

-The results of the aerobic stability tests are presented in fig. 7 and 8.
+The results of the aerobic stability tests are presented in Figure 7.
 In Germany, the aerobic stability in the treated bales was improved in only 2 of 5 cases.
-Here the low dose rate (67%) can explain this result.
-In Switzerland, the inoculant did improve the aerobic stability of all laboratory and round bale silages.
+Here, the low dose rate (67% of the recommended dosage) can explain this result.
+In Switzerland, the inoculant improved the aerobic stability of all laboratory and round bale silages.

 The experiments indicated that silage additives can be tested in round bales when treated and untreated forages have the same DM content and when silage additives have been applied evenly and at the targeted dose.
-Furthermore, it is possible to expose round bales to an air stress treatment and thereby create more suitable conditions (i.e. aerobically instable controls) for the testing of silage additives.
+Furthermore, it is possible to expose round bales to an air stress treatment and thereby create more suitable conditions (i.e., aerobically instable controls) for the testing of silage additives.

 Aerobic stability of bales is usually not an issue for most farmers since bales are consumed within a day or two.
 However, an increasing number of horse owners taking care of only few animals require a long aerobic stability when they buy silage or haylage from farmers.